This film applies to all the native country hedge plants.

 Unlike formal garden hedges, mature country style hedges are usually trimmed every other year.

-This makes them less tidy and much more colourful, with all sorts of flowers, fruit and autumn colour going on.
+This makes them less tidy, more natural looking, much better for wildlife, and generally more colourful, with all sorts of flowers, fruit and autumn colour going on.

 The list below is not exhaustive, but these country hedging plants & shrubs are by far the most popular.
 Between them they grow almost anywhere, are excellent for wildlife, and will thrive even with the roughest trimming techniques.